skrysmanski/devlog/content/articles/dotnet/idisposable-and-co.md

 }
 ```

-//Note:// The method `Dispose(bool)` is `virtual`.
+*Note:* The method `Dispose(bool)` is `virtual`.
 The idea behind this is that child classes can override this method to perform their own disposing.
 See below for more information.
 Note also that the C++/CLI compiler automatically creates this method when a class has a destructor.
 You can't, however, use this method directly.
 It's only visible from C# (or Visual Basic).

 = SuppressFinalize ===================================
 The default dispose implementation pattern (as shown in [IDisposable's help page](http://msdn.microsoft.com/library/system.idisposable.aspx)) also adds the line `GC.SuppressFinalize(this);` to the `Dispose()` method.
 What does this method do and why do we need it?